FKnottenbelt/LS_170/notes/capybara.md

-  gem 'minitest'    # Capybara uses minitest gem 'capybara'    # duh gem 'rake'        # for one place testing end
+  gem 'minitest'    # Capybara uses minitest gem 'capybara'    # duh gem 'rake'        # for one place testing gem 'launchy'     # does not fully work, but allows saving of html end
 ```

+nb add `tmp/` to gitignore since launchy stuff will go there

 > files